 Mobile-Friendliness Is No Longer An Option

 As is usually the case, Google’s main concern is improving the user’s searching experience.
-With mobile usage having grown so rapidly the last few years, Google is now turning its attention to the “mobile” side of its search results.
+With mobile usage having grown so rapidly in the last few years, Google is now turning its attention to the “mobile” side of its search results.

 Websites now have to be mobile-friendly.
 It’s no longer an option.
 This means no horizontal scrolling or difficult-to-press hyperlinks.

-Each webpage on your site is judged separately, so start testing their mobile-friendliness now.
+Each webpage on your site is judged separately, so start testing their mobile friendliness now.